jhewitt11/document-analysis-platform/README.md

 ## Introduction
 This is a Flask based web site to gather news stories from the web and analyze them both individually and comparatively.

-The idea is to add features over time to make this a tool for both data visualization and automating ETL processes.
+More features will be added over time to make this a tool for both data visualization and automating ETL processes.

 ## Summarizer